 be changed to another Administrator's name.
 What's to stop somebody

 I've made an Administrator from taking control of my site?

-Answer: Only you, the Root Administrator, can access your Preferences page.
-Any other Site Administrators cannot see this area of your site at all.
-This area includes all kinds of functionality that can only be tweaked by you, the person who built the web site.
+Answer: Only you, the Root Administrator, can access your Preferences page unless you have granted a co-administrator access to the page.
 For a list of all the things you can do, log into your web site and click your Preferences link.
 All items are fully explained right on your Preferences page.

 searching Google or other major search engines?